spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-blade.md

 ## Validating uploads in real time

-You can validate the upload before the form is submitted by adding a `rules` attribute.
+The upload can be valited before the form is submitted by adding a `rules` attribute.
 In the value of the attribute you can use any of Laravel's available validation rules that are applicable to file uploads.

 Here's an example where we only accept `png` and `jpg` files that are 1MB or less in size.